Pickling Objects with Cached Properties

 These implementations all rely on the fact that if you add a value to the

-can use it as a quickly accessable place to store cached data.
+can use it as a quickly accessible place to store cached data.

 This has a downside however in that this cached data will be pickled along with your object when serializing it to disk or to a caching layer like memcached.
 In extreme cases this can lead to your pickled binary data exceeding the memcached per-key space limits.